alexholehouse/unpack/README.md

 * .7z
 * .rar
 * .Z
+* .tgz

 Contact
 --------------------
 Drop me a line at alex@holehouse.org if you want to shout at me, or request additional file format support.
+Adding support is just another ifelse in the code!